sullyj42/tweet_disco/README.md

 ## User stories
 Identify if the language is positive or negative

-In:  Comments from BU Twitter account // #boston…
+Input:  Comments from BU Twitter account // #boston…
-Out: Overall sentiment from the past month
+Output: Overall sentiment from the past month

 MVP: A program that can accept an account/hashtag/… and (for a given time / something) output the overall sentiment (happy or sad)